Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Training/20211018/index.md

 In a distributed context the translation of such a process of discovery may be familiar from recent "problem-sensing" exercises.
 Where the individual entrepreneur is diminished further in favour of iterative activities that seek opportunities and evaluate them according to the culture of a group or circle.

-Further on opportunity is presented in two aspects, a postive motivation to take advantage of a good opportunity and negative motivation to escape a lack of opportunity.
-A key difference here is the level of risk and/or the [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost).
+Further on opportunity is presented in two aspects:
+- A positive motivation to take advantage of a good opportunity that defines an "*opportunity entrepreneur*".
+- and a negative motivation to escape a lack of opportunity that defines a "*necessity entrepreneur*".

+A key difference here is the level of risk and/or the [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) involved.
+Arguely a good opportunity has a low opportunity cost that does not impact an "*opportunity entrepreneur*".
+Perhaps because they have access to a wider range of implicit and explicit cost options - more to play with.
+Whilst the "*necessity entrepreneur*" must weigh a limited opportunity cost equation - a necessary choice.

 ## Town Hall Slides